Sergey Sitnikov: Hobbies

 As a child, Sitnikov dreamed of owning his own horse.
 Previously, he was fond of fishing and hunting, but now he does not have time for this.
 Enjoys driving a car.
 He prefers to spend his vacation in Russia.

 Social activity

 Sitnikov is chairman of the Board of Trustees of the Kostroma Regional Branch of the Russian Geographical Society.

 Attitude towards online media

 At the end of 2009, Sitnikov's statement caused a wide resonance, in which he blamed the Internet media for readers' comments, stating: "“If the editors do not want complications with the supervisory authorities, then they should moderate their forum”.

-Already in June 2010, Sitnikov, by his order, approved the procedure for moderating illegal comments on Internet media sites.
+In June 2010, Sitnikov, by his order, approved the procedure for moderating illegal comments on Internet media sites.
 In accordance with it, Roskomnadzor, in the event that the publication of comments from readers of online publications “with signs of abuse of freedom of the mass media”, had to send an electronic appeal to the media with a proposal to remove illegal comments from the site or edit them within 24 hours.